-Now if you playback, you will see that the arms are animated.
-Yaayeee!!
+Now if you playback, you'll see that the arms are animated.
+Hurray!
 But wait.
 It looks dead doesn’t it?
 Too robotic.
 To make it smooth, rubber band select all the small dots - our keys – in the timeline and right click.
 Go to Keyframe assist > Easy Ease.
 Or simply press F9.
 The animation will be a lot smoother.
 You can go in the Graph editor and enhance this further, but let’s keep that for advanced editing.
-Repeat this process for all the arms where one pose would be expand and other would be push.
+Repeat this process for all the arms where one pose would be expand and the other would be push.

 (To set the start and end of the time slider, press B at the first frame and N at the last frame setting the In and out of the time slider.
 Now when you hit play, it will only play the set frames in loop).

-To animate the head, we will cheat.
-Select both the Eyes and the Spots layer and press P on keyboard.
+To animate the head, we'll cheat.
+Select both the Eyes and the Spots layer and press P on the keyboard.
 This will drop down the position controllers for all the selected layers.
 On the first frame and the pose of our character, click on the little clock button adjacent to the position control to set a key.
-You will notice that when multiple layers are selected, clicking one will key all the layers automatically.
+You'll notice that when multiple layers are selected, clicking one will key all the layers automatically.
 Now go to the push pose frame on the timeline and move the selected objects upwards in Y – axis.
-You will notice that the objects will not go outside the head mask which is what we want.
-Like we did before, copy the first pose of the objects again and paste in in the last pose.
-This will make the first and the last pose same.
+You'll notice that the objects won't go outside the head mask which is what we want.
+Like we did before, copy the first pose of the objects again and paste in the last pose.
+This will make the first and the last pose the same.
 Easy Ease the keyframes.

 Now when you play, you will see that our octopus looks up when he pushes and looks front when anticipating.
 (You may need to move around the keyframes to get what you want.
 Play with the timing and holds of the poses).
-Tadaaa!
-We are done with the octopus (well almost).
+Ta-da!
+We're done with the octopus (well almost).
 The animation should look like this.